emichaux/EasyEMR/README.md

 <h3> How to Setup and Install </h3>

 <h5><ul>
+        <li>Install Mysql Community Edition.
+Download information can be found <a href="http://www.mysql.com/products/community/" >here.</a></li>
+        <li>Install Jboss Application Server from here and setup run configurations.
+See this <a href="http://www.jetbrains.com/idea/training/demos/JBoss_server.html">link</a> for more information.</li>
         <li> Fork Project from within your IDE.
 Intellij Idea is the preferred IDE.
 Get it <a href="http://www.jetbrains.com/idea/download/index.html">here.</a></li>
-    <li>Install Jboss Application Server from here and setup run configurations.
-See this <a href="http://www.jetbrains.com/idea/training/demos/JBoss_server.html">link</a> on how to do so.</li>
-    <li>Install Mysql Community Edition.
-Download information can be found <a href="http://www.mysql.com/products/community/" >here.</a></li>
 </ul></h5>

 <h3> TODOs </h3>